auberginekenobi/methylation-analysis-tutorial/docs/README.md

 - Using conda to install R packages (minfi and conumee + dependencies) seems to exceed the RAM limit for [mybinder.org](mybinder.org).
 See https://discourse.jupyter.org/t/how-can-i-prevent-an-out-of-memory-error-in-github-actions/17294

+[^1]: Footnotes indicate differences between setup on GPN vs. a local machine with Linux, git, conda etc. installed.
+[^2]: We use conda here specifically because it is preinstalled on GPN.
+If running locally, the `mamba` package manager is faster with equivalent syntax.
+[^3]: The `--prefix` flag is required on GPN because only the user directory is persisted between sessions.
+If running locally, the `--prefix` flag is not necessary.